thedynamiclinker/sudocode/sys/kernel/Definition.md

 ## The Foundational People

+> _Probably the most dangerous phrase you can ever use in a computer environment is that dreadful one: "But we've always done it that way."
+That's a forbidden phrase in my office.
+To emphasize the fact I keep a clock that goes entirely counter clockwise._
+> -Grace Hopper

 ### Of Two Minds

 The Foundational members (lowercase), in contrast, never fully become  Members (uppercase) of the fields to which they belong.